Soldier (The Outer Limits): Production

 Interiors were shot at Paramount Studios.
-Qarlo's "War Zone" was shot on the Paramount Sunset stage, a gigantic stage the size of three stages put together.
+Qarlo’s “War Zone" was shot on the Paramount Sunset stage, a gigantic stage the size of three stages put together.
 A sky cyclorama ran all the way round it and a horizon line of mountains was placed in front of that in diminished perspective.
 A fog machine provided the landscape with a smokey haziness.
 The gun shop scene was filmed on the Paramount Backlot, on New York Street.

-The Terminator
+The Terminator and allegations of plagiarism

 Ellison brought suit against The Terminator production company Hemdale and distributor Orion Pictures for plagiarism of this episode, since both works involve a soldier from the future who goes back in time and saves the life of a present-day woman from an enemy soldier from the future.
 According to the Los Angeles Times, the parties settled the lawsuit for an undisclosed amount, and an acknowledgement of Ellison's works in the credits of Terminator.
 The credits were added only to the home video releases of Terminator and read simply, "Acknowledgment to the Works of Harlan Ellison".
+The credit was also present on the 4k restoration that received a cinematic release and was released on Blu-ray in 2024 for the film's 40th anniversary.

-James Cameron emphatically denied Ellison's allegations and was opposed to the settlement, stating "For legal reasons I'm not suppose [sic] to comment on that (the addition of acknowledgement credits) but it was a real bum deal, I had nothing to do with it and I disagree with it."
+James Cameron denied Ellison's allegations and was opposed to the settlement.
+He has rarely spoken about the issue, but commented on the addition of acknowledgement credits at the 1991 T2 Convention saying, "For legal reasons, I'm not supposed to comment on that, but it was a real bum deal, I had nothing to do with it and I disagree with it."